daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Anticipate Attack (4 Intellect points):** You can sense when and how creatures attacking you will make their attacks.
 Speed defense rolls are eased for one minute.
 Action.

 **Anticipation (1 Intellect point):** You look ahead to see how your actions might unfold.
 The first task you perform before the end of the next round gains an asset.
 Action.

+**Automatic Glow:** Hard light objects you create with your type and focus abilities shed light, illuminating everything in immediate range.
+Whenever you want, your body (entirely or just part of it) sheds light, illuminating everything in short range.
+Enabler.

 **Applying Your Knowledge:** When you help another character undertake any action that you're untrained in, you are treated as if you are trained in it.
 Action.